BROKEN SKY

 Danny nodded again and left the office without a word, moving silently over the polished hardwood floor.
 Only the soft click of the door latch marked his passage.

-Pieter shifted the tennis ball-sized stone between hands, weighing both it and his options.
+Pieter shifted the tennis ball-sized stone between hands, weighed both it and his options.
 He’d already come so far on a difficult journey, liquidated many of his most treasured assets, and trimmed thousands of jobs.
 He hadn’t made that decision lightly—it had taken a decade to replace those assets.

 “Call Simon,” he instructed the office AI.

-As he waited for the connection, he rolled the stone, feeling the carved dimples that mapped locations of mine shafts and pumping stations.
+As he waited for the connection, Pieter rolled the stone, feeling carved dimples that mapped locations of mine shafts and pumping stations.
 Such a simple thing.

 The stone wasn’t just any rock, but a scale model of the icy planetoid in the Oort Cloud that was the source of his wealth.
 Enough fresh water to last a thousand years.

 Simon, still in the elevator, answered his phone seconds later.